ErroneousBee/ACGWiki/content/TODO/WebSite.md

 Create a page that hosts a small quiz, multiple choice on species identification.

-ical links in the calandar using webcomponents
+Ical links in the calandar using webcomponents

 ### Other website items

-Make topleft logo be clickable ( and remove Home from menu )
+Remove Home from menu  ( Logo is nav )

 Create playwright test for missing images and broken links

 Rework the overlay stuff to work cleaner, perhaps only do it in figures of a certain class

 Rework menus to behave better, have animations too.
+    - Cascade?

+Rework Search
+    - Add Search ( link? ) to Side Nav.
+    - Make Search not be a page, but open a box as typing happens.